okviz/okviz.github.io/_docs/smart-filter-pro/mode/search.md

 <img src="images/search-mode-multi.png" width="350">

-<todo>Retake the screenshot with the fields panel side by side with visual</todo>
+<todo assign="twinkle">Retake the screenshot with the fields panel side by side with visual</todo>

 ## How to Search